DIY Wreaths for the Holidays that Won’t Cost you a Cent.

 Once the first side is fastened, bend the whole thing into a circle and fasten the other side with more wire.

-I made four of these wreaths and all of them ended up more or less round.
+I made four of these wreaths, and all ended up more or less round.

 If the circle is off a tiny bit, don’t worry about it, you can always sort it out as you trim and add your boughs around the wreath form.